-- Students will earn transfer credit from the University of Ulster.
+Students will earn transfer credit from the University of Ulster.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
-Students must complete the coursework during this program according to the established guidelines by University of Ulster.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+Students must complete the coursework during this program according to the established guidelines by the University of Ulster.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the UK Education Abroad Academic Credit website.

-Upon successful completion of the coursework, students will earn transfer coursework equivalent to:
+- Upon completion of the term abroad, students will earn credit equivalent to:

 - DHN 212 (formerly NFS 212): Introductory Nutrition

 - BIO 208 with lab credit: Principles of Microbiology (the lab credit is not equivalent to BIO 209)